RollingPlain/SAGE_IVIF/README.md

 If you have any other questions about the code, please open an issue in this repository or email us at  `lhy1415291484@gmail.com`.

-If you have any other questions, please email `rollingplainko@gmail.com`.
+If you still have any other questions, please email `rollingplainko@gmail.com`.

 ## Citation